 The risk for complications after injections or surgery is generally low.
 But, complications can occur after either a non-surgical facelift or a surgical one.
 For example, bleeding can occur after a surgical facelift.
 Typically, it occurs in less than 2 percent of cases at the Bitar Institute.
 Another potential risk after surgery is infection at the surgical site.
 That can be reduced considerably by the administration of antibiotics and by cleaning the area well before and after surgery.

 After a non-surgical facelift, there’s a chance you might have some redness or swelling at the site of each injection.
 If you receive Botox as part of your procedure, you’ll need to take care not to rub the area right after the treatment.
 Rubbing the area or tilting your face downwards can cause the injected substance to travel to another area of your face, causing droopiness in your eye or other issues.

-Drs.
-George Bitar and Robert Centeno at the Bitar Institute are happy to answer any questions you have about facelift surgery or non-surgical facelifts.
+Dr. George Bitar at the Bitar Institute is happy to answer any questions you have about facelift surgery or non-surgical facelifts.
 Schedule a consultation in the Virginia, Maryland, or Washington, DC area today to choose the treatment that’s best for you.
 To schedule an appointment, call (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.